labcif/AutopsySpeechToText/README.md

 ### Directory structure

 - autopsy_speech_modules
+- deepspeech-0.9.3-english-models
-- deepspeech-0.6.1-models
+- deepspeech-0.9.3-chinese-models

 ## Windows

 To create the full autopsy module.

-Set the `LIBDEEPSPEECH_PATH` cmake variable to the path of `libdeepspeech.so` from `native_client.amd64.PROCTYPE.OSTYPE.tar.xz` using cmake-gui.
+Set the `LIBDEEPSPEECH_PATH` cmake variable to the path of folder containing `libdeepspeech.so` from `native_client.amd64.PROCTYPE.OSTYPE.tar.xz` using cmake-gui.

 Create the inaSpeechSegmenter executable.